igorbrigadir/twitter-advanced-search/README.md

 It would be great to be able to reliably find Promoted tweets - this may be possible with some of the card searches.
 Tweets composed in Twitter Ads are available with `source:twitter_ads` but other promoted tweets may not have been created with that app.

 I'd also like to search for Collections (Timelines) and Moments, but this seems to work ok with just `url:` searches. eg: `url:twitter.com/i/events` and `url:twitter.com/i/moments` (I think the difference is events are curated?) but `url:twitter.com url:timelines` has many false positives.

+In Search Settings, "Hide Sensitive Content" equivalent is `filter:safe` - is there an equivalent to "Remove Blocked and Muted Accounts"?

 ### Supported Languages: